IBM/TAT-Banking/README.md

 Follow the steps outline below to create Multi-Architecture image lists:

-    1. Login to the server where you install the manifest-tool and download the manifest configuration files to a temp directory.
-Execute the following commands to create a Multi-Architecture image for each service.
+    1. Login to the server where you install the manifest-tool and execute the following commands to create a Multi-Architecture image for each service.

        a.
-Create manifest list for customer-service
+Change to the directory where you clone the `TAT-Banking` repo
+          $ cd TAT-Banking/docs/manifest-list

+          Execute this command to create manifest list for customer-service (Note: if you are  complete step 2 then you need to change the yml files to reflect your image)
           $ manifest push from-spec customer-v0.1.yml
-      @@@@@@@@@@@@@@

           Then use this command to inspect the manifest list
           $ manifest inspect tonyfieit/customer:v0.1

        b.
-Create manifest list for account-service
+Execute this command to create manifest list for account-service
           $ manifest push from-spec account-v0.1.yml

           Then use this command to inspect the manifest list
           $ manifest inspect tonyfieit/account:v0.1

        c.
-Create manifest list for transaction-service
+Execute this command to create manifest list for transaction-service
            $ manifest push from-spec transaction-v0.1.yml

            Then use this command to inspect the manifest list
            $ manifest inspect tonyfieit/transaction:v0.1

        d.
-Create manifest list for portal
+Execute this command to create manifest list for portal
            $ manifest push from-spec portal-v0.1.yml

            Then use this command to inspect the manifest list
            $ manifest inspect tonyfieit/portal:v0.1

        e.
-Create manifest list for rabbit-service
+Execute this command to create manifest list for rabbit-service
            $ manifest push from-spec rabbit-v0.5.yml

            Then use this command to inspect the manifest list